Design-Computing/Design-Computing.github.io/md/week1.md

 - That means that if you kept up in class, no coding homework this week!
 It's a great chance to read some of the articles below.
 They won't teach you python, but they _will_ broaden your mind.
 Each week there are some suggested readings, pick one, read it, and write some thoughts in your journal.

 In theory, you can't get a full set of green ticks without everything going right.
+(If you can prove me wrong, I'd love to know about it!)
 If you get all the ticks, then you have finished your homework. _Don't_ leave class if you don't have a full set of green ticks

 ### Readings